owner7913/DropCounter/README.md

 ✔️ **Toggle visibility for each currency** – Show/hide specific tracked items
 ✔️ **Reset Counter Button** – Reset session-based tracking with one click
 ✔️ **Persists counts until reset** – Track drops over time
+✔️ **Stellar and  Sapphire counting** – Count Stellar and Sapphires - Labels must be visable tho
 ## 📥 Installation
 1. Download the plugin and place it inside your `Plugins/Source/` folder in **ExileCore2** or use the pluginupdater
 2. Open **ExileCore2** and navigate to the **Plugin Loader**.